deniz-sun/ebpf/README.md

-Ecli tool is used to run the compiled program (package.json)
+"ecli" tool is used to run the compiled program (package.json)

     sudo ./ecli run package.json

 ### **Tracing**

 Linux’s trace pipe can be used to check the output of the eBPF program.
+Open the trace pipe in another terminal.

     sudo cat /sys/kernel/debug/tracing/trace_pipe